Information For Parents & Families

 My Student is Thinking of Joining a Sorority/Fraternity

-Your student has embarked upon a great adventure by choosing to attend Linfield College.
+Your student has embarked upon a great adventure by choosing to attend Linfield University.
 Your student has many opportunities ahead of them as they learn to navigate the campus, classes, and life.

 It is not uncommon for students to feel overwhelmed in this new environment and the search for a sense of community.
 Some students will explore joining traditional collegiate social organizations, such as fraternities and sororities for that community.
 By joining a fraternity or sorority, your student is joining hundreds of other student members who can offer an environment of friendship and familiarity.